Updated: Nov 2, 2020

 2. Fly the correct approach speed.

-The Pilot's Operating Handbook recommends that final approach be flown at 50kts in the Flight Design CT2K and 54kts in the CTSW (the UK manuals recommend 50kts for both).
+The Pilot's Operating Handbook recommends that final approach is flown at 50kts in the Flight Design CT2K and 54kts in the CTSW (the UK manuals recommend 50kts for both).
 The relatively high lift to drag ratio creates a shallow glide approach.
 For this reason, it is easy to end up too high on final approach and there's the temptation to push the stick forwards.
 This will only convert the height into speed which will have to be lost before landing.
 If the excess speed is carried all the way down to the flare, it will result in a prolonged float.
 This is where the CT can become impolite.
 If you try to put the aircraft on the ground before it has dissipated speed, it is likely to take-off again and enter a pilot induced oscillation.
 If this happens, you should not let the aircraft touch down again.
 Apply full power and go-around.
 If you do not put the aircraft on the ground, the float will be prolonged and you could run out of runway.
 If the final approach is flown at too high speed, your best option is to abort the landing and go-around for another try.

 3. Land with the stick fully back.

 The stick must be fully back when landing, especially on grass.
 This helps to ensure that the aircraft lands in a nose-high attitude and has lost all of the speed before touch down.
 The aircraft should land because it cannot fly anymore, not because the pilot puts it on the ground.